cburkins/pushover-client/README.md

 device_id=<device-id>
 ```

-Step 4d (startup your listen - WARNING, THIS DELETES ALL YOUR OUTSTANDING MESSAGES)
+Step 4d (startup your listener - WARNING, THIS DELETES ALL YOUR OUTSTANDING MESSAGES)
 --------
 1. That last part isn't really all that scary, just wanted you to know.
 2. It's just how the API works, no way around it